pangolindex/exchange-contracts/contracts/staking-positions/README.md

 SAR aims to reduce the selling pressure on the reward token, reward loyal users, allow leveraging of loyalty, and discourage dumping.
-And do all of that without having to lock staked tokens, and without requiring predatory middlemen protocols (e.g.: Curve wars protocols).
+And do all of that without having to lock staked tokens, and without enabling predatory middlemen protocols (e.g.: Curve wars protocols).

 ## Staking Duration